TheEVolk/xash3d-nodemod/README.md

 # GS-NODEMOD
-This is an integration of Node JS directly into GoldSource, something like amxmod (and my old luamod)
+This is an integration of Node.js directly into GoldSrc, something like amxmodx (and my old luamod).
+Compatible with Xash3D FWGS too.
-> compatible with xash3d

 ## Features
 * high performance (with V8 engine)